-The macula is located in the center of the retina, the light -sensitive tissue at the back of the eye.
-The fovea is the center part of the macula and is the most sensitive part.
-The macula is responsible for central vision and reading vision.
-The macula has the most concentration of photoreceptor cells or light-sensitive cells.
+The macula is located in the center of the retina, the light-sensitive tissue at the back of the eye.
+The fovea, which is at the center of the macula, is the most sensitive part.
+Responsible for central vision and reading vision, the macula has the most concentration of photoreceptor cells or light-sensitive cells.
 When the eye is directed at an object, the part of the image that is focused on the fovea is most accurately seen.

 What is age-related macular degeneration (AMD)?

-Wet AMD may cause sudden loss of central vision.
+• Wet AMD may cause sudden loss of central vision.
 This occurs when abnormal blood vessels behind the retina start to grow under the macula.
 These new blood vessels tend to be very weak and often leak blood and fluid.
-The blood and fluid raises the macula from its normal place and the patient may experience distortion and straight lines may appear wavy.
+The blood and fluid raises the macula from its normal place.
+The patient may experience distortion, and straight lines may appear wavy.
 “Wet” AMD normally arises from pre-existing “dry” AMD.
-If you notice these symptoms or other changes to your vision, contact your family eye doctor at once.
+If you notice these symptoms or other changes to your vision, contact Eye Specialists of Indiana to schedule an appointment.